Norwegian Cruise Line (NYSE:NCLH) Stock Rating Upgraded by StockNews.com

-StockNews.com upgraded shares of Norwegian Cruise Line (NYSE:NCLH – Free Report) from a sell rating to a hold rating in a research note issued to investors on Saturday morning.
+StockNews.com upgraded shares of Norwegian Cruise Line (NYSE:NCLH – Free Report) from a sell rating to a hold rating in a research note released on Monday.

-Norwegian Cruise Line (NYSE:NCLH – Get Free Report) last issued its earnings results on Tuesday, August 1st.
-The company reported $0.30 EPS for the quarter, topping analysts’ consensus estimates of $0.27 by $0.03.
+Norwegian Cruise Line (NYSE:NCLH – Get Free Report) last posted its earnings results on Tuesday, August 1st.
+The company reported $0.30 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.27 by $0.03.
+The business had revenue of $2.21 billion for the quarter, compared to analysts’ expectations of $2.17 billion.
 Norwegian Cruise Line had a negative net margin of 11.88% and a negative return on equity of 674.16%.
-The business had revenue of $2.21 billion for the quarter, compared to the consensus estimate of $2.17 billion.
-During the same period in the prior year, the firm earned ($1.22) EPS.
-The company’s revenue for the quarter was up 85.8% compared to the same quarter last year.
-As a group, equities analysts forecast that Norwegian Cruise Line will post 0.56 EPS for the current fiscal year.
+The business’s revenue for the quarter was up 85.8% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned ($1.22) EPS.
+Sell-side analysts anticipate that Norwegian Cruise Line will post 0.56 EPS for the current fiscal year.

-In related news, CEO Rio Frank J. Del sold 300,000 shares of the firm’s stock in a transaction that occurred on Monday, June 12th.
-The stock was sold at an average price of $18.44, for a total value of $5,532,000.00.
-Following the transaction, the chief executive officer now directly owns 926,505 shares of the company’s stock, valued at approximately $17,084,752.20.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In other news, CEO Rio Frank J. Del sold 300,000 shares of the business’s stock in a transaction that occurred on Monday, June 12th.
-The stock was sold at an average price of $18.44, for a total transaction of $5,532,000.00.
-Following the sale, the chief executive officer now directly owns 926,505 shares in the company, valued at $17,084,752.20.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, EVP Daniel S. Farkas sold 38,000 shares of the business’s stock in a transaction that occurred on Thursday, June 15th.
+In other news, CFO Mark Kempa sold 4,700 shares of the stock in a transaction that occurred on Friday, June 2nd.
+The stock was sold at an average price of $16.04, for a total transaction of $75,388.00.
+Following the completion of the transaction, the chief financial officer now directly owns 241,021 shares in the company, valued at approximately $3,865,976.84.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other news, CFO Mark Kempa sold 4,700 shares of Norwegian Cruise Line stock in a transaction on Friday, June 2nd.
+The stock was sold at an average price of $16.04, for a total transaction of $75,388.00.
+Following the completion of the sale, the chief financial officer now directly owns 241,021 shares in the company, valued at $3,865,976.84.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, EVP Daniel S. Farkas sold 38,000 shares of the firm’s stock in a transaction on Thursday, June 15th.
 The shares were sold at an average price of $19.46, for a total value of $739,480.00.
-Following the sale, the executive vice president now owns 244,261 shares in the company, valued at $4,753,319.06.
+Following the transaction, the executive vice president now owns 244,261 shares in the company, valued at approximately $4,753,319.06.
 The disclosure for this sale can be found here.
-Insiders sold 358,511 shares of company stock valued at $6,654,392 in the last three months.
-Corporate insiders own 0.87% of the company’s stock.
+Insiders sold a total of 358,511 shares of company stock valued at $6,654,392 in the last three months.
+0.87% of the stock is currently owned by corporate insiders.

 Hedge Funds Weigh In On Norwegian Cruise Line

-Several hedge funds have recently added to or reduced their stakes in NCLH.
-Allworth Financial LP boosted its position in Norwegian Cruise Line by 13.3% during the second quarter.
-Allworth Financial LP now owns 4,136 shares of the company’s stock valued at $90,000 after purchasing an additional 487 shares during the last quarter.
-Oregon Public Employees Retirement Fund lifted its position in shares of Norwegian Cruise Line by 1.5% in the second quarter.
-Oregon Public Employees Retirement Fund now owns 33,057 shares of the company’s stock valued at $720,000 after buying an additional 500 shares during the last quarter.
-Czech National Bank lifted its position in shares of Norwegian Cruise Line by 1.2% in the second quarter.
-Czech National Bank now owns 50,212 shares of the company’s stock valued at $1,093,000 after buying an additional 584 shares during the last quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC lifted its position in shares of Norwegian Cruise Line by 115.4% in the second quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 1,148 shares of the company’s stock valued at $25,000 after buying an additional 615 shares during the last quarter.
-Finally, Prospera Financial Services Inc lifted its holdings in Norwegian Cruise Line by 2.9% during the 4th quarter.
-Prospera Financial Services Inc now owns 22,447 shares of the company’s stock worth $275,000 after purchasing an additional 630 shares during the last quarter.
-Institutional investors and hedge funds own 57.22% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Dimensional Fund Advisors LP grew its stake in shares of Norwegian Cruise Line by 51.4% during the second quarter.
+Dimensional Fund Advisors LP now owns 1,100,306 shares of the company’s stock worth $23,952,000 after acquiring an additional 373,380 shares during the last quarter.
+AGF Management Ltd. acquired a new stake in shares of Norwegian Cruise Line during the second quarter worth about $7,626,000.
+Intech Investment Management LLC acquired a new stake in shares of Norwegian Cruise Line during the second quarter worth about $4,240,000.
+Swiss National Bank lifted its holdings in shares of Norwegian Cruise Line by 1.0% during the second quarter.
+Swiss National Bank now owns 918,600 shares of the company’s stock worth $19,998,000 after purchasing an additional 9,100 shares during the period.
+Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS lifted its holdings in shares of Norwegian Cruise Line by 3.6% during the second quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 73,976 shares of the company’s stock worth $1,610,000 after purchasing an additional 2,539 shares during the period.
+Hedge funds and other institutional investors own 57.22% of the company’s stock.

 Norwegian Cruise Line Company Profile